aforren1/finger-4/README.md

 To start an experiment, open MATLAB or Octave and change your directory (via `cd` or the menu) to the top-level "finger-4" directory.
-Then, type either `Rapid;` or `TimedResponse;` to start the experiment.
-The program will prompt you for an id (any integer, as long as you keep it consistent), the `.tgt` file (without the suffix), full screen or not (`true` or `false`), and whether the keyboard is used or not (alternatively, the force transducers are expected).
+Then, type `Experiment;`to start the experiment.
+The program will prompt you for an id (any integer, as long as you keep it consistent), the day (probably 1-5), and the block number (probably 1-10).
+From there, the program will pick the appropriate block.

 `.tgt` files for the timed response follow the pattern: